Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-02.md

 <!-- > -->

 - **Q:** How do you write a test?
-- **A:** Before writing a test you'll want to think about what you are testing and what the test will consider to be passing.
+- **A:** Before writing a test you'll want to think about what you are testing and what the test will consider passing.

 <!-- > -->